 Off Road B20 0 0.00%

-This section details the sub-sector emissions of buildings, transportation, and waste in 2021.
+This section details the sub-sector emissions of buildings, transportation and waste in 2022.

-Community sector-based emissions have been declining since 1990 and in 2021, Toronto’s emissions were 41 per cent lower than in 1990.
-This an increase in four per cent from 2020 which was 43 per cent lower than 1990 levels.
-Additionally, while there is an overall downward trend in emissions in the sectors, it does not appear to be sufficient to meet the targets set out by the City.
+Community sector-based emissions have been declining since 1990 and in 2022.
+Toronto’s emissions were 36 per cent lower than in 1990.
+This an increase in five per cent from 2021 which was 41 per cent lower than 1990 levels.
+Additionally, while there is an overall downward trend in emissions in the sectors, it is clear that the current pace of emissions reductions is unlikely to meet the City’s 2025 emissions target.

 Note: The following sub-sector details are not represented in the chart above because they represent less than one per cent of the community-wide transportation GHG emissions: Waste Trucks Private Landfill, Off Road Vehicles and Equipment, Waste Trucks City Owned Landfill, TTC Transit Buses (B20-BioDiesel) (Commercial Heavy Trucks BioDiesel) Litres, TTC Transit Buses (B10-BioDiesel) (Commercial Heavy Trucks BioDiesel) Litres, Marine, and Aviation.